This post may contain affiliate links. For more information, please read the full disclosure policy here.

 How safe is Sanur in Bali?

 As a solo traveller, I felt very safe in Sanur.
-I wouldn’t walk along the beach in the dark (did that once, do not recommend it), but I felt very comfortable walking along the main street at night by myself.
+I wouldn’t walk along the beach in the dark (I did that once and do not recommend it), but I felt very comfortable walking along the main street at night by myself.
 There are so many restaurants and people milling about.
-But as always, be aware of your surroundings and your personal belongings (I always use a crossbody bag in Bali).
+But as always, be aware of your surroundings and personal belongings (I always use a crossbody bag in Bali).

 Ultimate Sanur travel guide